 Digitizing patient records was supposed to make things easier.
 After all, there’s no longer the need to sift through piles of paperwork, right?
-But even though patient records are stored online, they’re separate between a myriad of sites and apps.
+But even though patient records are stored online, they’re separated between a myriad of sites and apps.

 Imagine a world where healthcare data management seamlessly connects patient care with operational efficiency.